matloff/polyanNA/README.md

 *The polyanNA package*

-The first method offered in this package implements MIM for factors, both in its traditional form, and with an extension to be described below.
+The first method offered in this package implements MIM for factors, both in its traditional form, and with extensions to be described below.

 The polyanNA() function inputs a data frame and  converts all factor